Setheum-Labs/Open-Grants-Program/setheum.md

 The Setheum Network MVP will be a 12 week project, aims to deliver a running MVP Substrate chain testnet providing algorithmically elastic stablecoins - the STP258 Sett tokens.
 Upon the testnet launch, we will implement a basic version of its economic model and work towards a Canary Network Launch and an Initial Parachain Offering of the Canary network on Kusama.
 And then work towards launching the Mainnet with all of the future plans we provided above and move towards an Initial Parachain Offering (IPO) of the Mainnet of Setheum network, participation in the IPO auction will depend upon the readiness of the Polkadot network.

+ We are providing the Entire Project under the Apache 2.0 license.